-The word “Prana” means our “Vital life force energy.”
-It is crucial to our experience of overall health and a sense of wellbeing.
+In yoga, the word “Prana” means our “Vital life force energy.”
+In Chinese medicine they call this force “Chi” or “Qi” and in Japanese – “Ki” as in “Reiki” energy-healing practices.
+Prana is a comparable term in Indian medicine.
+Prana energy is crucial to our experience of overall health and a sense of wellbeing.
 It can be described as the energy which animates us and makes us feel alive and vital.
-In Chinese medicine they call this force “chi” – prana is a comparable term in Indian medicine.

 The term “yogi” or someone who practices yoga, can sometimes be described as “someone who contains and holds prana within.”
 This experience can be felt as: